AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 exports.main = main
 ```

-Verify that the new action is working by running the app locally with `aio app run`, and check the response of `https://<your-namespace>.adobeioruntime.net/api/v1/dx-excshell-1/generate-code` on the browser.
+Verify that the new action is working by running the app locally with `aio app run` and check the response of `https://<your-namespace>.adobeioruntime.net/api/v1/dx-excshell-1/generate-code` on the browser.
 You can find your own URL from the terminal output.

 ![generate-code](assets/generate-code.png)

-*Note: Visit the codelab [Headless Apps with App Builder](../barcode-reader/index.md) to learn more about building a headless app for barcode generation.*
+>Note: Visit the codelab [Headless Apps with App Builder](../barcode-reader/index.md) to learn more about building a headless app for barcode generation.

-Now that you have it set up in App Builder app, next step is to create a marketing workflow in Campaign Standard which takes care of receiving external signals from the app and sending promotion emails.
+Now that you have it set up in App Builder app, create a marketing workflow in Campaign Standard to take care of receiving external signals from the app and sending promotion emails.
 To do that, go to *Marketing Activities > Create > Workflow*.
 Define the properties of your workflow, and finish the creation.

-Your new workflow should contain 3 components, in correct order:
+Your new workflow should contain three components in this order:
 1. External signal
 2. Query user by email
 3. Email delivery